nogic1008/nuxt-ts-template/migrate.md

 ## GitHub Actions

 This repository uses GitHub Actions for unit test and deployment.
-The following job is executed when you commit to `master` or send pull request.
+The following job is executed when you commit to `main` or send pull request.

 - Lint (ESLint, Prettier)
 - Build (`nuxt generate`)